piqnt/planck.js/docs/pages/shape/polygon.md

 new Box(halfWidth, halfHeight, center, angle);
 ```

+`center` is the local position of the center of the box shape, and `angle` is its rotation.
+When not provided, center and angle of the box are `{x: 0, y: 0}` and `0` (relative to the body's origin and angle).

 Polygons inherit a radius from Shape.
 The radius creates a skin around
 the polygon.
 The skin is used in stacking scenarios to keep polygons
 slightly separated.
 This allows continuous collision to work against the